🍽️ Fruits Guide

 Why does chocolate trigger symptoms? +

-It may stimulate histamine release and contains compounds like caffeine and theobromine that can affect sensitive individuals.
+It may stimulate histamine release and contains compounds like caffeine and theobromine that can affect sensitive individuals independently of histamine.

 Is dark chocolate worse than milk chocolate? +